About the Program

 Elizabeth S. Macdonald, Professor.
 Urban Design; History of Urban Form; Streets and Public Spaces; Urban Design & Sustainability.

 John Radke, Associate Professor.
 City and regional planning, landscape architecture and environmental planning, geographic information systems, database design and construction, spatial analysis, pattern recognition computational morphology.

-Carolina K. Reid, Assistant Professor.
+Carolina K. Reid, Associate Professor.
 Affordable housing, access to credit, foreclosures, community development, the Community Reinvestment Act, poverty, neighborhood change, homeownership and mortgage finance (with a focus on low-income and minority households).

 Kimberly Suczynski Smith, Lecturer.